 C400 Management of Data Systems (3 cr.)
 P: Bus C300, C301.
 Open to graduate students by permission of department chairperson.
 Organization and administration of office systems work; systems analysis techniques; simplification and standardization of procedures; office equipment and systems design; procedure writing, forms design; standards and controls.
 Applications of systems analysis and work measurement techniques.
 C402 Administrative Systems Applications (3 cr.)
 P: Bus.
 C300, C301, and C400.
 Integrative experiences in the design, implementation, and evaluation of selected administrative systems and services.
 Emphasis upon case study and field investigation when appropriate.
 C413 Methods of Employee Training (3 cr.)
 Open to graduate students by permission of department chairperson.
 Methods of instruction, development of instructional materials, program planning, and evaluation of training activities.
 Types and philosophy of training programs; organization and administration; nature and extent of staff assistance.
 C445 Transcription (2 cr.)
-P: C230 and C260 with a minimum grade of C. Develops production competency in recording dictation and transcribing; qualifies for high-level positions of responsibility in secretarial work and business teaching.
+P: C230 and C260 with a minimum grade of C. Develops production competency in recording dictation and transcribing, qualifies for high-level positions of responsibility in secretarial work and business teaching.

 C490 Independent Study in Administrative Systems (cr. arr.)
 P: Consent of instructor.
-International Business Administration D420 International Business Administration (3 cr.)
-P: senior standing.
-Foreign environment for overseas operations, U.S. government policies and programs for international business, international economic policies, and management decisions and their implementation in international marketing, management, and finance. &lt;sup>1Enrollment in shorthand and typewriting sections will be determined by members of the Department in terms of the student's prior experience and/or results of placements tests.
-May also be offered in two evening courses, each carrying 11⁄2 credits, and numbered C261-C262, respectively.
+International Business Administration D300 International Business Administration (3 cr.)
+P: junior standing, Econ E103-E104 (201-202) or equivalent, or consent of instructor.
+Foreign environment for overseas operations, U.S. government policies and programs for international business, international economic policies, and management decisions and their implementation in international marketing management, and finance.
+1 Enrollment in shorthand and typewriting sections will be determined by members of the Department in terms of the student's prior experience and/or results of placements tests.
+2 May also be offered in two evening courses, each carrying 11⁄2 credits, and numbered C261-C262, respectively.
+D419 Environmental Analysis for International Business (3 cr.)
+P: D300 or consent of instructor.
+Patterns of government and business relationships throughout the world; economic and political philosophies; the role of government in economic planning; economic development and control of private business; analysis of the "mix" of public and private activities in specific industry sectors.
 D490 Special Studies in International Business (cr. arr.)
 P: consent of instructor.
 D496 Foreign Study in Business (2-6 cr.)
 P: senior standing, and consent of instructor.
 Work in, or visits to, business firms; discussions with business executives and government officials.
 Prior background reading, orientation work, and approval of project required.
 Two semester hours for each three weeks of foreign residence.
 Finance F260 Personal Finance (3 cr.)
-Financial problems encountered in managing individual affairs, family budgeting, installment buying, insurance, home ownership, and investing in securities.
+Financial problems encountered in managing individual affairs; family budgeting, installment buying, insurance, home ownership, and investing in securities.
 No credit for juniors and seniors in School of Business.